anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The greatest obstacle to discovery is not ignorance - it is the illusion of knowledge.
+Quote: Love is blind; friendship closes its eyes.

-By: Daniel J. Boorstin
+By: Friedrich Nietzsche